Foreign relations of India: Border disputes

 Kalapani village of India is claimed by Nepal and Susta village in Nawalparasi district of Nepal is claimed by India.
 The dispute between India and Nepal involves about 75 km2 of area in Kalapani, where China, India, and Nepal meet.
 Indian forces occupied the area in 1962 after China and India fought their border war.
 Three villages are located in the disputed zone: Kuti [Kuthi, 30°19'N, 80°46'E], Gunji, and Knabe.
 India and Nepal disagree about how to interpret the 1816 Sugauli treaty between the British East India Company and Nepal, which delimited the boundary along the Maha Kali River (Sarda River in India).
-The dispute intensified in 1997 as the Nepali parliament considered a treaty on hydro-electric development of the river.
+The dispute intensified in 1997 as the Nepali parliament considered a treaty on the hydroelectric development of the river.
 India and Nepal differ as to which stream constitutes the source of the river.
 Nepal regards the Limpiyadhura as the source; India claims the Lipu Lekh.
 Nepal has reportedly tabled an 1856 map from the British India Office to support its position.
 The countries have held several meetings about the dispute and discussed jointly surveying to resolve the issue.
 Although the Indo-Nepali dispute appears to be minor, it was aggravated in 1962 by tensions between China and India.
 Because the disputed area lies near the Sino-Indian frontier, it gains strategic value.